badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 # Data Visualisation and Exploratory Data Analysis
-Whether you're preparing for an interview or seeking to deepen your understanding of essential data science concepts, this page offers structured questions designed to enhance your proficiency and understanding of data cleaning—a fundamental stage in data science workflows.
-It covers various techniques used in data cleaning and provides explanations on how to choose the appropriate methods for each scenario.
+This page serves as a valuable resource for interview preparation and enhancing your understanding of data visualization and exploratory data analysis within the data science lifecycle.
+It provides structured questions aimed at improving proficiency in exploratory data analysis, emphasizing how to select the right visualizations to uncover insights and details within your data.
+The content covers a range of techniques and visualization methods, offering explanations on their selection for different analytical scenarios.

 ## List of Questions:

-### Q24- What does Exploratory Data Analysis (EDA) mean?
+### Q- What does Exploratory Data Analysis (EDA) mean?
 It is a critical step in the data analysis process and is often the second step after cleaning the provided dataset.
 The primary goal of EDA is to summarize the main characteristics of a dataset, gain insights into the underlying structure, identify patterns, detect anomalies, and formulate hypotheses for further analysis.

 **Key aspects of Exploratory Data Analysis include:**